NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/response/EDP.rst

 3. **Snap Components to Building Surface**: If checked, geometries of each component will be snapped to the building facade.

-4. **Map Component Geometry onto Building Surfaces**: By clicking this button, the user can generate the component geometries and visualize them with the building geometry.
+4. **Map Component Geometry onto Building Surfaces**: By clicking this button, the user can generate the elements and visualize them with the building geometry.
 When the button is clicked and new dialog window will show up as seen in the figure bellow.
 Also, the points that will be used to sample pressure measurements are displayed.
-These measurement points and the corresponding tributary areas will be used for perform area integration for the wind load calculation.
+These measurement points and the corresponding tributary areas will be used for performing area integration for the wind load calculation in the final analysis.

 	.. figure:: figures/component_cladding_mapping.jpg
 		:align: center